a5v/personal-website/index.markdown

 layout: default
 ---

-### Hi :)

-Welcome to my personal website!!
+### Welcome to my Website!!

 There are currently three main aims for this website:
-1. to showcase some things I've been up to
+1. to showcase projects I've worked on
-2. to share some things I think others would find useful
+2. to share things I think others would find useful and/or interesting
 3. to develop my technical skills with a fun project

+> “and those who were seen dancing were thought to be insane by those who could not hear the music”

+Feel free to contact me through [LinkedIn](https://www.linkedin.com/in/aaron-vitarana/) :))